Privacy Notice | Tarsus

 • Advertising Partners

-• We receive information about you from some of our vendors who assist us with marketing or promotional services related to how you interact with our websites, applications, products, Services, advertisements or communications.
+• We receive information about you from some of our vendors who assist us with marketing or promotional services related to how you interact with our Services, advertisements, or communications.

 Others